Shopping Local at The Co-op

 Consider the Environment

 On average, food items travel 1,500 miles before arriving at your table.
-The food industry burns nearly one-fifth of all the petroleum consumed in the US – about as much as automobiles do.
-Local food doesn't have to as travel far.
+Local food doesn't have to as travel far, plus it often tastes better than food shipped long distances.

 What Can You Do?